FreeshardBase/documentation/docs/adapting.md

 Use these options if available to avoid a puzzling registration form.
 If you are a maintainer, adding an option of this kind should often be a pretty small task.

-If you are using proxy authentication, you can use the `X-Ptl-Client-Type` header to source the username.
+If you are using proxy authentication, you can configure your app such that Portal adds the necessary headers to all requests.
+See the [section about access control](routing_and_ac.md) for details.
-It always contains one of `terminal`, `peer` or `public` depending on the request's origin.

 ### Access Control